 Innovations in surgery

 Our experienced surgeons have performed thousands of procedures and will discuss the surgical options that are best suited to your individual needs.
-We offer new robotic surgery procedures such as the da Vinci® Surgical System, which helps reduce side effects and shorten recovery.
-CTCA is one of a select group of hospitals with surgeons who perform these procedures.
+We provide minimally invasive surgical procedures, which help reduce side effects and shorten recovery.

 Whether a patient is a candidate for surgery depends on factors such as the location, size, type, grade and stage of the tumor, as well as age, general health and other factors.
 The goal of surgery may be to remove the tumor (e.g., excisions, resections, debulking surgery), reconstruct a part of the body (e.g., restorative surgery), and/or to relieve symptoms such as pain (e.g., palliative surgery).